-It can be done with little monetary input, what is required is a thorough knowledge of your business, and what the core of your products or services is.
+It can be done with little monetary input, but what is required is a thorough knowledge of your business, and an understanding of what is at the core of your products or services.
 Five tips to help you with your SEO are:

 - See where you stand

 - Get external links

 By following these guidelines, you should be able to make your website more accessible, and ultimately, more attractive to potential customers.

 See where you stand

 Before you can start optimizing your website, you have to have a thorough understanding of what your search standings are.
 The simplest way of doing this is to search your website, as well as key searches relating to your product or service, through all major search engines, and get a rough idea of where you stand.

 Beyond this, it is a good idea to use a more sophisticated SEO audit tool, such as Alexa, which allows you to create a more focused keyword and linking plan.
 It’s also important, for the next step (putting in keywords) to use a referrer log to work out where website visitors come from, and what key search terms they are using to get to your website.

 In a world where ‘there are over 100 billion global searches being conducted each month’, it is in your business’ interest to make sure that each page of your website is optimized with the correct keywords, so that people looking for your service, or for information similar to what you are providing, will come to your website.

 Including keywords so that your business will rank high on a search engine is called ‘On Page SEO’.
 There are many ways you can organize which keywords need to be put into specific pages; it might be worth making an excel spread sheet, with each page listed, and next to it the keywords relating to that content – keep it simple, 2 or 3 words per page.
 Here's a quick example of how this can be done, using our marketing category as an example: